V4mpw0L/PyTools/README.md

  **Key Features:**

- * Update your system ( Option to update, upgrade, autoremove and autoclean the system)
+ * Update your system ( Option to UPDATE, UPGRADE, AUTOREMOVE and AUTOCLEAN the system in one command.)
- * Ping a website ( Option to Ping a Website to retrieve the IP Address.)
+ * Ping a website ( Option to Ping a Website to retrieve the IP Address with PING -C)
- * Geolocate an IP (Option to find a location of an IP Address.)
+ * Geolocate an IP (Option to find a location of an IP Addresswith REQUESTS.GET)
- * Disk Usage
+ * Disk Usage (Shows the usage of the disk and its divisions with DF -H)
- * Memory Usage
+ * Memory Usage (Shows the usage of the memory ram of the computer FREE -H)
- * System Uptime
+ * System Uptime (Shows how long the system is up with UPTIME.)
- * List Running Processes
+ * List Running Processes (List all running processes on the computer with PS AUX)
- * Network Information
+ * Network Information (Shows Informations about the network connected with IP ADDR)
- * Exit
+ * System Information (Shows System information with NEOFETCH.)
- * Update the Script (Connects with github branch to update the script if any update.)
+ * Update the Script (Connects with github branch to update the script if any update with GIT PULL)
+ * Exit (Exit the script. also CTRL + C to stop the script.
+BREAK)

  ## Technologies Used